Saint Nicholas Greek Orthodox Church

 LIGHT A CANDLE

-In our Light A Candle program, vigil candle(s) are lit along with an opportunity to submit names to be prayed for at the Prothesis (Preparation).
+In our Light A Candle program, vigil candle(s) are lit along with an opportunity to submit names to be prayed for at the Prothesis (Preparation) for forty days.
+Only Orthodox Christian first names (baptismal names) should be submittedIt is important to separate the names of the living and the reposed.
 When lit, the vigil candles last for one week.
 Please see the online form on our website or use the link below.
-When filling out the online form, please note that only first names are needed, preferably the baptized names, and it's helpful to designate if prayers will be for health or for repose.

 Donate online here: https://saintnicholas.org/virtual-chapel/light-a-candle